Devansh015/Cortex/README.md

 # 🧠 Cortex
 **A living 3D brain that visualizes your CS knowledge.**

-Upload GitHub repos, PDFs, or text — Cortex scores your skills across **51 categories using Google Gemini**, maps them onto a **glowing interactive brain**, and offers **AI-powered learning advice** through a built-in chatbot.
+Upload GitHub repos, PDFs, or text, Cortex scores your skills across **51 categories using Google Gemini**, maps them onto a **glowing interactive brain**, and offers **AI-powered learning advice** through a built-in chatbot.

 Built for **HackCanada 2026**.